stackwork/stackwork/README.md

 ### Gradle task runDockerCompose

 The `runDockerCompose` task runs the generated docker compose file.
-It also exposes host and port for each service through the docker object in the form of a map.
+It also exposes host and port for each service through the stackwork object in the form of a map.

 Dependency: generateDockerComposeFile